-(What did you say brother Steve?)
+(What did you say, brother Steve?)
 I said, "Salvation is a Sabbath rest."
 That is the very first Sabbath we can experience.

-The principle of Sabbath was not that they took a day and worshipped.
-(We should worship God everyday-not once a week.)
+The principle of the Sabbath was not that they took a day and worshipped.
+(We should worship God every day-not once a week.)
 It was that they did no work.
-There were periods of time when God said, 'I will not accept any effort on your part.'
-This was the whole issue of salvation.
-You cannot work for it and you can't work to keep it.
+There are times when God said, 'I will not accept any effort on your part.'
+That was the whole issue of salvation.
+You cannot work for it, and you cannot work to keep it.
 The Word says it is a "free gift, not reckoned of debt, but of grace."
 36